pboyajian/chutor/README.md

 - Analyze Lichess games or upload PGN files
 - Auto-detects your username from games (no typing required)
 - Filters to show only your inaccuracies, mistakes, and blunders
-- Sort blunders by recurrence or by move order (earlier first)
+- Sort mistakes by recurrence or by move order (earlier first)
 - Paginated list to explore beyond the top 10
 - Shows “played” vs “best” move when available
 - Recurring mistake patterns by opening and move (e.g., “Bf4 in Englund Gambit”)